 The Erie County Department of Mental Health is delighted to host a monthly training series for anyone working in the system of care addressing mental health, substance use and intellectual/developmental disabilities.

 The Department has been working with representatives from the mental health, substance use and intellectual disability provider communities to identify opportunities to support agencies, staff and support the retention of staff who deliver vital services.

-This will be a true community collaborative as we will be looking for presenters to volunteer to share their expertise with our community.
+This is a true community collaborative and we are looking for presenters to volunteer to share their expertise with our community.

 Please check back to register for upcoming events!

 Please share the training offerings with others in your organization and those who work in our Systems of Care!

 Presentations and Materials from Past Sessions: